getify/You-Dont-Know-JS/types & grammar/ch2.md

 a[2][0] === 3;	// true
 ```

-You don't need to pre-size your `array`s (see "Arrays" in Chapter 3), you can just declare them and add values as you see fit:
+You don't need to presize your `array`s (see "Arrays" in Chapter 3), you can just declare them and add values as you see fit:

 ```js
 var a = [ ];